I know guys, I’ve heard the old rules for painting ceilings only using a flat paint sheen on ceilings. That rule has been around for decades.

 You might also like this DIY for How to Whiten Tile Grout.
 It’s a Game Changer!

 Here’s how to clean your car seats at home…even when they’re disgusting, this works.

-Feeling inspired?
-Now that you’ve seen which is the Best Paint Sheen on Ceilings, good luck with your project.
-Let me know if you have questions.
 Don’t forget to sign up for the Abbotts At Home email newsletter to get DIY, Remodeling, and Crafty ideas in your inbox.

 Stephanie Abbott has been remodeling homes, updating & building furniture, and working on DIY home maintenance and cleaning tips for over 20 years.
 Her remodeling has been featured in Better Homes and Gardens Magazine.
 And, her DIY YouTube channel has had more than 8 million views.

 Most of the DIY tutorials and videos on this site focus on beginner to intermediate level DIY Projects that can be done in an affordable way without high-end, expensive tools.
 All of the cleaning tips on this website have been tested in her home.